svakam/covid-19-location/README.md

   - APIs: CV19Locator API, Postman
   - Libraries: CanvasJS, Bootstrap, GSON, jQuery
   - AWS: DynamoDB, SNS, Elastic Beanstalk, Route 53

-## Data Summary and Organization
-For the sake of clarity, here's some definition for the class structure involved in organizing and pulling JHU data to provide desired output.
-- API calls to JHU: ApiController -> ApiMethods -> JHUPullMethods -> CountriesGlobalDataParse, USTimeSeriesParse, CountryUIFLookupParse

 ## Contact
 If you're interested in contributing, or have questions regarding the CV19Locator API, drop an email at svakam6370@gmail.com or DM me on LinkedIn at linkedin.com/in/svakam.